compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day3_Report.md

-## Day 3 Report
+## Day 3 Report unfinished

 * Why do we use the terminal in bioinformatics?

    When working with many or large data its more easy and efficient to use the terminal

-   ###provides more control on the computer than a Graphical User Interface (GUI)
-    ###sometimes the same task takes more time using an available GUI program than the unix command line equivalent

 ---